MLBazaar/AutoBazaar/README.md

 and uncompressed folder in a filesystem directly accessible by AutoBazaar.

-In order to check, whether your dataset is available and ready to use, you can execute the `abz` command in your command line with its `list` subcommand.
+In order to check, whether your dataset is available and ready to use, you can execute the `abz list` subcommand.
-If your dataset is in a different place than inside a folder called `data` within your current working directory, do not forget to add the `-i` argument to your command indicating the path to the folder that contains your dataset.
+If your dataset is in a different place than inside a folder called `data` within your current working directory, add the `-i` argument to your command indicating the path to the folder that contains your dataset.

 Assuming that the data is inside a folder called `input` within your current folder,